 In this example, Swell will send an asynchronous webhook request to the specified URL whenever one of the configured events is triggered in a store.
 See our backend API documentation to learn more about webhooks.

-In addition to event data, your webhook will also receive a store_id property to indicate which store triggered the event.
+In addition to event data, your webhook will also receive properties indicating which store and environment triggered the event.